 The language found in Section 145.03 Ohio Revised Code, is intended to parallel the exemption for students found in the Internal Revenue Code for Social Security purposes.
 There should never be a situation in which a student exempted from OPERS membership would be subject to Social Security coverage.
 If a student who meets the student exemption requirement is working for a school, college or university, the student will contribute to neither OPERS nor to Social Security.
 If OPERS requirements are not met, the student must contribute to OPERS, not to Social Security.

-To maintain OPERS exemption status during summer semester, student employees must be enrolled for 6 hours at the undergraduate level, or be enrolled for 3 hours at the graduate level.
+To maintain OPERS exemption status during summer semester, student employees must be enrolled at least half-time at the undergraduate level, or be enrolled at least half-time at the graduate level.
 Students may work during summer semester if they are not enrolled for classes; however, this option is at the discretion of the supervisor, as it requires contributions to OPERS by the department as well as by the student employee.
 Student employees who need to enroll in OPERS for summer semester should visit the Student Employment Office prior to the beginning of summer semester to complete the necessary forms.
+Policy updates coming soon.